 A rare hemorrhagic disorder due to a constitutional haemostatic factors defect characterized by premature lysis of hemostatic clots and a moderate bleeding tendency.

 Clinical signs of congenital PAI-1 deficiency may appear in early infancy.
-Spontaneous bleeding is rarely observed, whereas easy bruising or moderate hemorrhage of the knees, elbows, nose and gingiva are usually triggered by mild trauma.
-However, menstrual bleeding may be severe, and prolonged bleeding after surgery is common.
-Hemorrhage is less frequent and less severe or absent in heterozygous individuals (partial deficiency) and clinical manifestations, if any, may appear late in life after a traumatic or surgical event.
+Spontaneous bleeding is rarely observed, whereas easy bruising or moderate hemorrhage localized to the joints (knees, elbows), nose and gingiva are usually triggered by mild trauma.
+Menstrual bleeding may be severe, and prolonged bleeding after surgery is common.
+Hemorrhage is less frequent and less severe (or absent) in heterozygous individuals (partial deficiency) and clinical manifestations, if any, may appear late in life after a traumatic or surgical event.

-The diagnosis is based on antigenic (ELISA) and functional (plasminogen activator inhibition test) assay of PAI-1.
+The diagnosis is based on antigenic (ELISA) and functional (plasminogen activator inhibition test) assays of PAI-1.
 A genotype analysis may be necessary in family studies.
 Molecular genetic testing confirms the diagnosis.

 Differential diagnosis includes acquired PAI-1 deficiency and alpha2-antiplasmin deficiency (see this term).

-Prompt diagnosis is essential since hemorrhage can be safely and efficiently treated with fibrinolysis inhibitors (epsilon amino-caproic acid or tranexamic acid), avoiding the use of blood and derivatives.
+Prompt diagnosis is essential since hemorrhages can be safely and efficiently treated with fibrinolysis inhibitors (epsilon amino-caproic acid or tranexamic acid), avoiding the use of blood and derivatives.
 Menstruation and pregnancy require special consideration with regard to diagnosis and treatment with antifibrinolytics.